Welcome to the CRR Lab Page!

 The primary mission of Dr. Totenhagen’s Close Relationships Research (CRR) Lab is to understand the antecedents and consequences of interpersonal relationships.
 Through the research conducted in the CRR Lab, Dr. Totenhagen seeks to understand how to promote positivity and decrease negativity in relationships, especially through couples’ daily routines, experiences, and interactions.

-Dr. Totenhagen is currently recruiting undergraduate and graduate researcher assistants.
+Dr. Totenhagen is currently recruiting undergraduate and graduate research assistants.
 If you are interested in joining the lab, please contact Dr. Totenhagen.

-Dr. Totenhagen is currently recruiting undergraduate and graduate researcher assistants.
+Dr. Totenhagen is currently recruiting undergraduate and graduate research assistants.
 If you are interested in joining the lab, please contact Dr. Totenhagen.

 SHARE Study